A steaming basket with tamales insideA steaming basket with tamales inside

 Now it’s time to assemble the tamales!
 Take a soaked corn husk or banana leaf and spread a thin layer of masa on it.
 Add a spoonful of filling in the center, then fold the edges of the husk or leaf over the filling so that it’s completely surrounded by masa.
 Be sure to wrap the tamale tightly, but not so tight that it bursts during cooking.
 You can use strips of corn husk or kitchen twine to tie the tamale closed if necessary.

-See also How to restore an antique electric skillet for cooking?
+See also How to restore a classic ice cream maker for cooking?

 It’s important to note that the type of filling you use can affect the cooking time of your tamales.
 If you’re using a filling that is already cooked, such as shredded chicken or pork, your tamales will cook faster than if you’re using a raw filling like ground beef.
 Additionally, if you’re making sweet tamales, like those filled with fruit or chocolate, you may want to add a little extra sugar to the masa to balance out the flavors.
 Experiment with different fillings and flavors to find your perfect tamale recipe!